 - To increase awareness & knowledge about the need for helmets in preventing head injuries and death in children.

-- To increasing the number of helmets purchased in the Greater City of Sudbury.
+- To increase the number of helmets purchased in the Greater City of Sudbury.

-The Helmet Awarness Campaign features “Vouchers” that are distributed to the general public featuring a $15.00 discount to be used toward the purchase of a new helmet redeemable at local “Community Partners”.
+The Helmet Awareness Campaign features “Vouchers” that are distributed to the general public featuring a $15.00 discount to be used toward the purchase of a new helmet redeemable at local “Community Partners”.

 To date, over 1000 helmet coupons have been redeemed as part of our helmet campaign.

 We are thankful to our Community Partners and have agreed to accept & redeem the vouchers on behalf BIASD: